MOXHAN/Ollama_chat/readme.md

 ## **III.
 Conclusion / Personal Opinion**

 First of all, it is important to mention that the RAG-Workflow "failed" multiple times, as shown above and provided unmatching content to the LLMs, although the embedding model and the content or the questions werent changed throughout the testing.
 Therefore the testing environment wasnt always the same to a hundred percent, even if no changes to the code or system were made.
 However, I inted this project to be useful for the end-user (myself) and therefore want to evaluate the experience the user has when using the system.
 "Pressing out" the last possible points a model can reach is not serving the purpose of this project, but evaluating first-try experience is.

+The prompt used is another crucial part of the RAG-workflow, along with the correct retrieval of embeddings.
+As explained in the Introduction, I wanted the LLM to fulfill two major guidelines: first, to stick to my notes and only fall back to its own knowledge if necessary and second, to always provide a source.
+While all models fulfilled the second task in every response, it was often untrue.
+As listed in the observations, some models, like Gemma2, often mixed the knowledge from my notes and their own knowledge, but still stated the source to be my notes.
+This is rather unsatisfying.
+Furthermore, a clear line between own and provided knowledge cant be drawn.
+Therefore the models cant be evaluated in a comprehensive way for this matter.
+This is also the case for the first guideline.
+It is difficult to determine, wether it was necessary or not, in cases where the model mixed-in its own knowledge.
+For the prompt, I can simply conclude that all models always provide a source, wether it is true or not and the first guideline is very "flexible", making an evaluation very difficult.
+Further prompt-engineering could lead to the models sticking closer to the rules, but also effect the user-experience.

 To sum it up, based on the provided scoring and the observations, **my personal favorite and the overall best experience I had with Gemma2 2B.**